Internal Medicine Residency – Central

 Since 2016, we’ve offered an osteopathic recognition (OR) track.

-As an osteopathic resident, you’ll train right alongside your allopathic counterparts.
-You’ll have the same didactic and clinical education and gain exposure to the world of osteopathic medicine.
-In addition to the program requirements set forth by the ACGME, residents are obligated to meet the standards defined by the American Osteopathic Association (AOA).
-Our OR residents participate in osteopathic journal clubs, grand rounds and perform osteopathic manipulative treatment (OMT) in their ambulatory clinic.
-After completing the program, each resident will earn an extra distinction of osteopathic recognition.
+Our program offers the best of both worlds.
+Osteopathic residents train alongside their allopathic counterparts and receive the same didactic and clinical education.
+Additionally, they gain exposure to the world of osteopathic medicine and can continue using the unique skills indoctrinated into the osteopathic physician.
+In addition to the common program requirements set forth by the ACGME, residents are obligated to meet the standards defined by the AOA.
+Truly enhancing the residency experience, our OR residents participate in osteopathic journal clubs and grand rounds and perform osteopathic manipulative treatment (OMT) in their ambulatory clinic.
+Upon completion of our residency program, osteopathic graduates will earn an extra distinction of osteopathic recognition.

 As a DO in this program, how is my training different?